Families & Young Audiences

 Prix Agora de la danse

 These awards are given annually to the top students at dance departments in colleges across Quebec.
-Recipients receive two pairs of tickets to a season show and are invited to take part in a dance workshop in our studios conducted by one of our artists.
+Recipients receive a subscription to our fall season and are invited to take part in a dance workshop in our studios conducted by one of our artists.